Just a warning, this could be the most boring blog post you read for a while. Feel free to stop.

 I know: Worst.
 Post.
 Evs.

 So, Bicarbonate of Soda.
 It is just so GREAT, this wizardly white powder that costs tiny pennies.
 I can’t get over it.
 It has slashed our cleaning budget and removed a host of toxins from the prying hands of our little tot.
+I buy it in bulk from Ethical Superstore (along with my coconut oil and apple cider vinegar) and use it for EVERYTHING!!!

 For a few years now I have used it as deodorant – yup, dip your fingers in and dust it over your just showered pits and it keeps you dry and stink-free all day.
 And I am totally not a naturally, smells like roses kind of a girl.
 I have been trying out more natural deodorants for sometime, like the mineral crystal shizzle, but with no luck.